Exchange Rate: $1 Canadian = 6.5 Swedish Krona (SEK)

 The Vasa Museum is Stockholm’s most visited museum and premiere tourist attraction with good reason.
 With huge masts rising high above it’s roof in the Djurgarden, it displays the world’s only fully intact 17th Century warship.
 Salvaged from Stockholm’s harbour in 1961 and carefully restored, the unfortunate 64 gun warship sank on her 1628 maiden voyage.

 Joining the other 1 million visitors that pass through the Vasamuseet’s doors, every year, is well worth it.
-Details about our experience HERE.
+Details about our experience at the Vasa Museum in Stockholm here.

 When in Stockholm